Home » The Blog » Addressing Job Inquiries: Dear Sir/Madam?

 Correct Approach for Online Employment Inquiries

-When I receive a job inquiry (or any email for that matter) addressed as “Dear Sir/Madam”, I know the sender lazy.
+When I receive a job inquiry (or any email) addressed as “Dear Sir/Madam,” I know the sender is lazy.
 How do I know this?
-Because on my sites it is clear it is only me.
-With just one or two clicks you know that “Judith” is the person behind the site.
+Because on my sites, it is clear it is only me.
+With just one or two clicks, you know that “Judith” is behind the website.

 I’m not a Sir, nor do I consider myself a Madam.
-Address me this way and you’ve lost me before I even read your message.
+And I know you didn’t even bother to do some basic detective work to see who you can (and should) address.
+Approach me this way, and you lost me before I read your message.

-If someone wants to email with this greeting to ask if I am hiring, I know they are probably not too discriminating in who they are contacting.
-They just want to get their resume or CV in front of whoever is behind the site.
-Any site.
+If someone wants to email me with this greeting to ask if I am hiring, I know they are probably not too discriminating in who they are contacting.
+They want to get their resume or CV in front of whoever is behind the website.
+Any website.

-Actually, when a service provider or business related contact approaches me in this way the result is the same.
-It indicates they did not spend their time to find out I am not a Sir.
+The result is the same when a service provider or business-related contact approaches me this way.
+It indicates they did not spend time finding out I am not a Sir.

-I don’t know about you but I prefer to form relationships with those who take the time know who they are communicating with.
-Don’t take the time, I don’t have the time.
+I don’t know about you, but I prefer to form relationships with those who take the time to understand who they are communicating with.
+Don’t take the time; I don’t have the time.

 Think that sounds brusk?
-Well, I’ve been emailing for 25 years and I no longer compensate for those who do not take the time to reach out appropriately.
+I’ve been emailing for 29 years, and I no longer take the time to consider those who do not reach out appropriately.
+Their time is no more important than mine.

 Job Opportunities + Attention to Detail = Positive Impression

-Job applicants should try to find the name of the contact or the person behind the site before emailing willy-nilly.
-This allows you to personalize your approach and show an attention to detail.
+Job applicants should try to find the contact’s name or the person behind the site before emailing willy-nilly.
+This allows you to personalize your approach and show attention to detail.

-If you are approaching me because you are interested in my consulting or coaching services, what do you this approach says about what kind of client you will be?
+From a different angle, if you are approaching me because you are interested in my consulting or coaching services, what does a generic approach say about what kind of client you will be?
 It says you didn’t check my About page to know if we are a good fit.
+And, most likely, we won’t be.

-Speaking for myself (and many I know who are very good at what they do), I don’t respond to mass email requests of that nature.
-You want to work with me, I have a process I detail on my site.
+Speaking for myself (and many I know who are very good at what they do), I don’t respond to mass email requests.
+If you want to work with me, I detail a process on my site.
+A process that benefits us both.

 The Right Way to Approach New Contacts

-There are those who email and address me by name asking if I have any open positions.
+Some email and address me by name, asking if I have any open positions.
 Some use Ms. Kallos or Judith.

-Either way, I know they took a moment of their time to know who they are emailing and to address me by name.
+Either way, they took a moment to know who they were emailing and to address me by name.
 That keeps me reading on.

-What am I to think about email inquiries asking about topics where the answers they are seeking are actually on my site?
+Then, there are those who don’t read any of the offered information provided for their convenience.
+What about email inquiries asking about topics where the answers sought are actually on my website?
 Or the emails making requests for services I don’t offer?

-Particularly when applying for a job, this little extra Email Etiquette effort goes along way to impressing the other side.
+This little extra Email Etiquette effort goes a long way to impress the other side, particularly when applying for a job.
 You want to reflect the seriousness and professionalism of your request.
 That, my friends, is what can give you the edge!

-What are you to do if you can’t find a name to specifically address an email to?
+What will you do if you can’t find a name to address an email specifically?
 Pick up the telephone and ask.
 It is that simple.

 Addressing is an Important Detail